remnrem/luna-doc/docs/ref/power-spectra.md

 ## TV

-_Applies of fast algorithm for 1D total variation denoising_
+_Applies a fast algorithm for 1D total variation denoising_

 The `TV` is a wrapper around the algorithm described [here](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.372.3867).